Improving the Transferability of Adversarial Attacks on Face Recognition with Diverse Parameters Augmentation: Conclusion

 \section{Conclusion}

-We presents a innovative advancement in the field of adversarial attacks on FR through the introduction of the Diverse Parameters Augmentation (DPA) attack method.
+We present an innovative advancement in the field of adversarial attacks on FR through the introduction of the Diverse Parameters Augmentation (DPA) attack method.
 By addressing the problems of traditional adversarial attacks, particularly the lack of diverse parameters and the exclusion of the FR head, DPA enhances the transferability of adversarial face examples.
-The extensive experimental results demonstrate the effectiveness of our proposed DPA attack. {
+In addition, DPA emphasizes the importance of integrating both pre-trained and randomly initialized parameters, providing a fresh perspective on augmentation-based adversarial attacks.
+The extensive experimental results demonstrate the effectiveness of our proposed DPA attack across multiple datasets and target models.
+We anticipate that our proposed method will illuminate potential directions for advancing research in adversarial attacks on FR.